grafana/loki/production/helm/README.md

 If Loki and Promtail are deployed on different clusters you can add an Ingress in front of Loki.
 By adding a certificate you create an https endpoint.
 For extra security enable basic authentication on the Ingress.

-In promtail set the following values to communicate with https and basic auth
+In Promtail set the following values to communicate with https and basic auth

 ```
 loki: